avishaan/codehatcher.github.io/_posts/2010-01-07-ImageDataNet-Tensorflow.md

   - ImageNet
 ---

-Organization is a key when it comes to performance of our engineering team.
+Organization is key when it comes to performance of our engineering team.
 When it comes to training and validation of an ML algorithm, there are some best practices.
 Using the `ImageDataGenerator` class from Keras gives us an easy way to organize a dataset.
 Maintaining this from the in-house tagging we have, to CI/CD, and through release giving us a shorter release cycle with fewer bugs.
 ImageNet will automatically label these images for us removing a coding step.

 ### File Structure
 Firstly, start off by understanding the file structure.
 The root directory `/images`, as an example, could be a Kaggle file you have unzipped with the images you want to train on.